3 Day: $20

 Pioneer Village Bakery opens at noon Friday and early in the morning Saturday and Sunday.
 They offer sweet rolls, coffee, pies and other goodies.

 Pioneer Village Living Museum buildings include two authentically furnished homestead shacks, fully stocked general store, doctor/dentist office with old equipment, newspaper office, functioning bank and bakery, school, two churches, two depots, a Post Office, hardware store and livery.

 We have 30 campsites with water and either 30 or 50 amp electricity across from the grounds; cost is $10 per night.
 First come, first served.
 NO RESERVATIONS and please, no roping off sites for late arrivals.
 Pay at the Pioneer Village Bank, open Friday through Sunday.
 We provide unlimited dry camping on the grounds on the west side.
-The restrooms on the grounds contain one men's and one women's shower.
-More campsites are available at the fairgrounds in town, with water, electricity, showers and restrooms and an RV dump.
+The restrooms on the grounds contain two men's and two women's shower.
+More campsites are available at the fairgrounds in town and JG's Campgroud.
+Water, electricity, showers and restrooms, and an RV dump available at these sites

 Contact for more information: